asharman/Word-Guess-Constructor/README.md

 To play simply run the index.js file and the prompt will load up with your word.

-You can either guess one letter at a time, or take a ris and guess the whole word!
+You can either guess one letter at a time, or take a risk and guess the whole word!

 ![Game playing through 2 rounds](assets/game.gif)